gameqa/api-is/src/routes/readme.md

 ### Populating id's from params

-If you have ':fruitId' in the route in routebuilder, and want to look the fruitId with the Fruits model and attach it to req.body as `{fruit: <Fruit Object>}` then you can use the following middleware
+If you have the param ':fruitId' in a route in routebuilder and you want to look up the `Fruit` with the given `_id` and attach it to req.body as `{fruit: <Fruit Object>}` then you can use the following middleware

 ```
+// param name, model, key name in req.body attachment
 [populate([["fruitId", Fruits, "fruit"]])]
 ```